-ISD is an IB world school offering the IB Primary Years Programme in Primary and the IB Middle Years Programme in Secondary.
-In August 2023, the school will offer the IBDP for which it has been authorized in May 2023.
+ISD is an IB World School offering the IB Primary Years Programme (PYP) in Primary, and the IB Middle Years Programme (MYP) and IB Diploma Programme (DP) in Secondary.

-International School Delft was launched in 2014 as a small international primary school with fewer than 10 children.
-This school year ISD Primary teaches around 230 students from a diverse background.
-ISD Primary is governed by the Board of the Laurentius Stichting.
+Founded in 2014 as a small international primary school with fewer than ten children, ISD has grown significantly.
+By June 2024, we celebrated our 10th anniversary with approximately 230 students from diverse backgrounds.
+ISD Primary is overseen by the Board of the Laurentius Stichting.